gridsome/gridsome.org/docs/directory-structure.md

 ## The `/static` directory

 Files in this directory will be copied directly to `dist` during build.
-For example **/static/robots.txt** will be located at https://yoursite.com/robots.txt
+For example, **/static/robots.txt** will be located at https://yoursite.com/robots.txt

 ## Aliases
-In Gridsome you can use the aliases `~` or `@` to link to files inside `/src` folder.
-You can import for example a Vue component by using `import Card from '~/components/Card'`
+In Gridsome you can use the aliases `~` or `@` to link to files inside the `/src` folder.
+For example, you can import a Vue component by using `import Card from '~/components/Card'`

 ## Recommendation

 #### Assets

-Global styles, images, fonts and icons is usually added to a `src/assets` directory.
+Global styles, images, fonts and icons are usually added to a `src/assets` directory.

 #### Shared or global components

-Components that you want to use in several pages or templates can be in a `src/components` directory.
+Components that you want to use in several pages or templates can be stored in a `src/components` directory.

 #### Data files